 One of the most popular activities to do in Lofoten in winter is the Whale Safari in Vesterålen.

-From November to March, killer whales, humpback whales, fin whales, and sperm whales are seen off the coast of this archipelago, located above Lofoten Islands, following the herring migratory routes.
+From November to March, killer whales, humpback whales, fin whales, and sperm whales are seen off the coast of this archipelago, located above the Lofoten Islands, following the herring migratory routes.

-It is undoubtedly the best place to see cetaceans in freedom and even to swim with them, as many companies, in addition to offering boat safaris to see whales in Lofoten, also offer the activity of snorkeling with killer whales.
+It is undoubtedly the best place to see whales in Norway and even to swim with them, as many companies, in addition to offering boat safaris to see whales in Lofoten, also offer the activity of snorkeling with killer whales.
 This was a dream that I could not fulfill in November – even though the whales are already there, companies do not start offering services until the beginning of the high season in December.

 Some of the companies that organize whale safaris in Lofoten are Sea Safari and Whale Safari.
 Most of them are based in the area of Andenes, so if you travel during the Whale season, do not hesitate to see orcas in Lofoten booking any of these tours.